csv1702/shl-assessment-recommendation-project/README.md

 ## Web Frontend

-A lightweight **Streamlit frontend** is provided for interactive testing.
+A **simple Streamlit frontend** is provided to test the system interactively.

 ### Features